Specification Drafting Process

 - Review by the full NDA group, primarily consisting of Technology Vendors, adds additional scrutiny and quality to the Specification before it is Issued.
 Collecting draft comments in a “bulk” fashion at this stage is more efficient.
 After the Specification goes Issued, the ECR process is used (see below).

 Draft Specifications are distributed to the NDA list with a comments form included in order to encourage submission of comments.
 If a company is claiming IPR in a Draft Specification, such rights should be specifically identified so appropriate action may be taken.

 An Issued Specification is generally publicly posted on the cablelabs.com website.
-Issued Specifications have undergone Member and Technology Supplier review, cross-vendor interoperability, and are available for Certification testing.
+Issued Specifications have undergone Member and Technology Vendor review, cross-vendor interoperability, and are available for Certification testing.

 At this point, an Issued Specification may optionally be submitted to a formal standards body or other organizations, e.g., SCTE, ETSI, ITU-T, 3GPP, W3C, DLNA, etc.

 Issued Specifications and Test Plans may be further modified, for example, to correct errors or make other modifications and extensions.
 Such changes are made through the CableLabs Engineering Change Request (ECR) process as outlined on the ECR Process page.